domagojk/scalable-arhitecture/README.md

 And to dispatch an action when a repository is clicked, it needs `actionTypes` (defined in `config`).

 This requirements are defined using `sourceTypes`.
-When "feeded" by drivers, `sources.store$` and `sources.actionCreators` will be avaiable in the component actions (managing user behaviour) and reducers (managing component local state).

 ```javascript
 function RepoList () {